dapr/go-sdk/Readme.md

 > Assuming you already have [installed](https://golang.org/doc/install) go

-Dapr go client includes two packages: `client` (for invoking public Dapr API) and `service` (to create services in go that can be invoked by Dapr).
+Dapr go client includes two packages: `client` (for invoking public Dapr API) and `service` (to create services in go that can be invoked by Dapr, this is sometimes refereed to as "callback").

 ### Client